VictorVaquerosoto/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 * FrequencyBodyGyroscopeMagnitude.std
 * FrequencyBodyGyroscopeJerkMagnitude.std

-The orginal variables names were modified in order to use descriptive variable names:
+The original variables names were modified in order to use descriptive variable names:

 - mean refers that the measurement is a mean in the original dataset and std indicates that the measuremen is a standard deviation in the original dataset.

-- X,Y,Z indicates that measurement was taken along the "X","Y","Z"" dimension of the phone, respectively.
+- X,Y,Z indicates that measurement was taken along the "X","Y","Z" dimension of the phone, respectively.